Learn about research

 The NIHR asks thousands of research volunteers to feedback on their experience of taking part in research every year.
 Read the highlights from the latest Patient Research Experience Survey which is used to help identify ways to improve the experience.

-The NIHR Journals Library provides information relating to its research throughout the life of each project, on individual research pages.
+The Link to the NIHR Journals Library provides information relating to its research throughout the life of each project, on individual research pages.

 Volunteer to improve research